khoitd1997/kd-wiki/src/side_topics/3d_printing/3d_printing.md

 - [Cable Chain][39]
 - [Filament Holder][40]
 - [HeroMe Fans Enclosure][24] is a good one, although the print takes a lot of post-processing.
 A lot of the parts can be fragile, USE [this][43] for the duct part instead since Creality changed the fan and the original didn't update.
-- BLTouch: Follow [this link][41], NOTE: THE WIRES CAN BE LOOSE EASILY, MAKE SURE TO PUSH THEM IN HARD WHEN CONNECTING, SHOULD SEE BOTH A SOLID SMALL BLUE LED AND BIG RED LED.
+- BLTouch: Follow [this link][41], NOTE: THE WIRES CAN BE LOOSE EASILY, MAKE SURE TO PUSH THEM IN HARD WHEN CONNECTING, SHOULD SEE BOTH A SOLID SMALL BLUE LED AND BIG RED LED DURING OPERATION.
 [This link][42] has a more complete list of the relevant settings but when there is conflict, follow the previous link.
+[Z-offset Tuning][44].
+List of settings that need tuning:
+  - NOZZLE_TO_PROBE_OFFSET: { -45.
+75, -9.25, -1.3 }(for HeroMe fanduct).
   - MIN_PROBE_EDGE: Need to be 20 to not hit the clip.
   - MULTIPLE_PROBING: 2, just to be safe.
 - [Hotend chainlinks][34]: Works fine but didn't use the cover.